Concerns Raised Regarding ‘Unlawful’ Process To Examine Hospital’s Future

 “It is vital that residents in the area can have a full say in this issue knowing that the views of all have been considered.”
-Helen Smith - Associate Solicitor
+Helen Smith - Senior Associate Solicitor

 Irwin Mitchell argues that the consultation is unlawful on several grounds.
 These include that the consultation breaches the statutory duty which NHS Hambleton, Richmondshire & Whitby CCG is under and on principles of procedural fairness.

 Campaigners had been led to believe from a pre-consultation business case published in June 2019 that the consultation would include a third option, namely reinstatement of the A&E department in at least a limited form.

 Other concerns related to the consultation included the idea that more could been done to recruit the key staff needed, as well as issues linked to the effect of such changes on the elderly.